QuLOVE/v2board/readme.md

 ## How to Feedback
 Follow the template in the issue to submit your question correctly, and we will have someone follow up with you.

+## Thanks
+Also thanks to everyone who had a hand in creating and modifying this project